 6. Naming conventions

 There are best practices for naming variables, types, functions, and other entities in your source code and documentation that should never be ignored.
-It may be tempting to use letters, abbreviations, funny names, or skipping underscores, but that costs you more time and effort in the long run.
+It may be tempting to use letters, abbreviations, funny names, or skipping underscores, but that costs you more time and effort in writing code in the long run.

 Here’s an example:

 Both functions do exactly the same thing, but when you look at the code that uses naming conventions (2.), you instantly know its purpose and it’s easy to find by the name.

 7. Design before coding